The Workplace of the Future

 If we can let people work from home when their kids are sick, what’s keeping us from letting them work from home when their kids are healthy?

 One last thought: talk to each other!
 No one in our generation of leaders has faced a global disruption in the workplace that we have – and are still having.
-You are not the only one having to make hard decision about what the new normal will look like; others in your C-level and executive leadership circle are facing the same kinds of tough choices.
+You are not the only one having to make hard decisions about what the new normal will look like; others in your C-level and executive leadership circle are facing the same kinds of tough choices.
 Ask others what’s working for them and share what’s working for you.
-Together we can build a better workplace of the future.
+Together we can build a better workplace for the future.

 There’s no clicking of heels and wishing things would go back to the way they were.
 It doesn’t have to be as crazy as the Land of Oz, but we’re never going back to Kansas again.